Fatiha is the renowned ‘Tour Miss’ – one of only a handful of women traveling to tournaments around the world to report on golf full time.

 In 2010, Fatiha was elected as a member of the Association of Golf Writers.

-Before getting into golf Bernie worked on the personal staff of the Premier of New South Wales in Australia.
+Before getting into golf Bernie worked for four years on the personal staff of the Premier of New South Wales in Australia.

 There was a time working on the Premier’s staff, the Premier introduced him and other members of the staff to Queen Elizabeth and Prince Phillip during a Royal Visit to the State.